solana-labs/solana-program-library/docs/src/memo.md

 title: Memo Program
 ---

-A simple program that validates a string of UTF-8 encoded characters.
-It can be used to record a string on-chain, stored in the instruction data of a successful transaction.
+The Memo program is a simple program that validates a string of UTF-8 encoded characters and verifies that any accounts provided are signers of the transaction.
+The program also logs the memo, as well as any verified signer addresses, to the transaction log, so that anyone can easily observe memos and know they were approved by zero or more addresses by inspecting the transaction log from a trusted provider.

 ## Background